aave-dao/aave-v3-origin/src/periphery/contracts/static-a-token/README.md

    The extension considers pool limitations like pausing, caps and available liquidity.
    In addition it adds a `latestAnswer` priceFeed, which returns the share price based on how aave prices the underlying.
 3. `StataTokenV2` is the main contract inheriting `ERC20AaveLM` and `ERC4626StataToken`, while also adding `Pausability`, `Rescuability`, `Permit` and the actual initialization.

+### Libraries

+The previous `StaticATokenLM` relied on `WadRayMath` and `WadRayMathExplicitRounding` - a custom version where one can specify the rounding behavior - for math operations.
+To align the system with the other open zeppelin contracts, all usage has been replaced by the [openzeppelin math](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/Math.sol) library.

 ### MetaTransactions